 #3.
 Gelateria Stalìn in Vernazza

 This was a very good contender too.
 Vernazza is well represented for the best ice cream of Cinque Terre!
-My boyfriend had the flavours Lemon, Basil and menthe with chocolate.
+My boyfriend had the flavors Lemon, Basil and menthe with chocolate.
 I opted for the Cinque Terre Honey, passion fruit and forest fruit.

-The reason why this gelateria is on #3 in the top 5 is because I didn’t like my honey flavoured gelato at all.
+The reason why this gelateria is on #3 in the top 5 is because I didn’t like my honey flavored gelato at all.
 It was just plain vanilla and I didn’t even detect a hint of honey there.
 The passion fruit was really outspoken which was a good thing.